ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 # *Constructive Solid Geometry*

--The shapes seen so far are very simple: spheres and planes.
+-   The shapes seen so far are very simple: spheres and planes.

--   We will see in the future that arbitrarily complex shapes can be approximated with sets of triangles.
+-   We will see in the future that arbitrarily complex shapes can be approximated with sets of triangles, but handling this kind of shape efficiently is complex!

--   Today we present a technique to construct complex geometric shapes starting from simple shapes: *Constructive Solid Geometry* (CSG).
+-   Today we present a simple technique to construct complex geometric shapes starting from simple shapes: *Constructive Solid Geometry* (CSG).

-# Boolean Operations
+# Set Operations

 <center>![](./media/boolean-operations.png)</center>